 Applicants can now apply for a Social Insurance Number (SIN) online.
 Online applications were introduced in response to the COVID-19 outbreak.
 Full details about the online application process are below.

-Getting a Social Insurance Number in Canada (SIN Canada) is one of the first tasks you’ll need to do upon arrival.
-This is because you cannot legally work in Canada without one.
+Getting a Social Insurance Number in Canada is one of the first tasks you’ll need to do upon arrival.
+This is because you cannot legally work in Canada without a Social Insurance Number.

 Why do I need a Social Insurance Number in Canada?

 Your SIN number is a nine-digit number used to identify you by government agencies.
 You will need it to pay taxes, or access government programs and benefits, like Employment Insurance (EI) and the Canada Pension Plan (CPP).
 Canadian citizens, permanent residents, and temporary residents, who are 12 years of age or older, may apply for their own SIN number.

 The purpose of a Canadian Social Insurance Number is similar to the National Insurance Number in the UK, the Tax File Number in Australia, the Social Security Number in the US, the PPS number in Ireland, and similar personal employment numbers in a range of countries.

 When you start a job, you are required to provide your Canadian SIN to your employer.
 There is no fee to apply for a Social Insurance Number in Canada.

 In addition to needing a Social Insurance Number for employment in Canada, the Social Insurance Number in Canada is used for filing personal taxes and obtaining benefits.